-From the above-mentioned details, a fair idea can be taken has to what kind of information and disclosures today’s corporate world is required to make to make them accountable to the investors’ community and society at large as well as transparency in the reporting.
-Since the management is well positioned than the stakeholders who are the outsiders to provide information regarding performance of the Company, based on such management’s analysis only certain present actions taken by the Company can be justified and a walk towards their committed goals can be demonstrated by the management.
+From the above-mentioned details, a fair idea can be taken have to what kind of information and disclosures today’s corporate world is required to make them accountable to the investors’ community and society at large as well as transparency in the reporting.
+Since the management is well positioned than the stakeholders who are the outsiders to provide information regarding the performance of the Company, based on such management’s analysis only certain present actions were taken by the Company can be justified and a walk towards their committed goals can be demonstrated by the management.

 MD&A helps in understanding the operational and financial results in a better light.
 MD&A has certain definite objectives, which are as follows:

-- Enabling the readers of the financial statements to understand in better way the numbers, financial condition and to get into management’s shoes to understand certain strategic and operational decisions which are bold and largely impacting the future performance and position of the Company.
+- Enabling the readers of the financial statements to understand in a better way the numbers, financial condition and to get into management’s shoes to understand certain strategic and operational decisions that are bold and largely impacting the future performance and position of the Company.

-- Additional supplementary/complimentary information provided in MD&A will help readers understand what exactly the financial statements depict and what is not reflected.
+- Additional supplementary/complementary information provided in MD&A will help readers understand what exactly the financial statements depict and what is not reflected.

 Format and Extent of information that MD&A should reveal:

-As you can note from the above mentioned objectives and governing regulations in India, there is a prescribed and constantly followed practice of how the information is presented in the annual report.
-However, neither is there any comprehensive reporting format prescribed by the Government in this regard, nor can we notice any universal practice of disclosing such information among various companies from various industries or various countries.
+As you can note from the above-mentioned objectives and governing regulations in India, there is a prescribed and constantly followed a practice of how the information is presented in the annual reportAnnual ReportAn annual report is a document that a corporation publishes for its internal and external stakeholders to describe the company's performance, financial information, and disclosures related to its operations.
+Over time, these reports have become legal and regulatory requirements..
+However, neither is there any comprehensive reporting format prescribed by the Government in this regard nor can we notice any universal practice of disclosing such information among various companies from various industries or various countries.
 Hence, the accounting professionals and the governing institutions acting in the respective countries might provide guidance for the presentation of MD&A.